Sunny Kurian: Awards and honours

 Kurian was ranked 70 among the Top 100 Indian Leaders in the UAE by the Forbes Middle East in 2014.
-He featured in the Forbes annual lists twice more, first in the Top 100 Healthcare Leaders in the Middle East list in 2024 followed by Top 50 Healthcare Leaders 2025 Founders & Shareholders list in 2025.
+He featured in the Forbes annual lists three times more, first in the Top 100 Healthcare Leaders in the Middle East list in 2024 followed by Top 50 Healthcare Leaders 2025 Founders & Shareholders list in 2025 and 2026.
 Arabian Business, a Dubai based business magazine rated him in 2014 as the 39th richest Indian in the United Arab Emirates.